 What is Terrorism?

-Terrorism is not new and even though it has been used since the beginning of recorded history, it can be relatively hard to define terrorism.
+Terrorism is not new and even though it has been used since the early times of recorded history, it can be relatively hard to define terrorism.

 Terrorism has been described variously as both a tactic and strategy; a crime and a holy duty; a justified reaction to oppression and an inexcusable abomination.
 Obviously, a lot depends on whose point of view is being represented.
 Terrorism has often been an effective tactic for the weaker side in a conflict.
 As an asymmetric form of conflict, it confers coercive power with many of the advantages of military force at a fraction of the cost.
 Due to the secretive nature and small size of terrorist organizations, they often offer opponents no clear organization to defend against or to deter.